 • Your business’s name, company logo, and contact information

 • A breakdown of the type of work you’ll be providing, along with a detailed description

-• The approximate cost estimate of completing the work, factoring in labor hours, material costs and quantities, any special discounts or rates, and sales tax
+• The approximate cost estimate of completing the work, factoring in electrician labor salary, material costs and quantities, any special discounts or rates, and sales tax

 • Optional line items for added services or tasks that would enhance the work

 • A description of anything that specifically won’t be included in the work

 • How long the estimate is valid for

 • Estimate terms and conditions (e.g., deposit amount, invoice payment terms)

 An electrical estimate template is a blank copy of your estimate form, which you can fill out to create a detailed estimate after a consultation.
 You can find templates as fill-in PDFs, Microsoft Word or Google Docs, Excel or Google Sheets spreadsheets, free quoting tools, or even electrical contractor software like Jobber.
 These templates are essential to saving time and growing your electrical business.

 Here’s what our free estimate template can do for you: